Jump to section:

 Human Amplification: Nurses and physicians receive pre-processed, organized patient data, allowing them to focus immediately on diagnosis and treatment rather than information gathering.
 Critical cases are identified faster, while routine cases flow more efficiently through the system.

-Real-World Impact: Hospitals implementing AI intake systems report 35% reduction in patient wait times and 50% decrease in administrative burden on emergency department staff.
+Real-World Impact: Hospitals implementing AI intake systems report 35% reduction in patient wait times and 50% decrease in administrative burden on emergency department staff, according to NIH research.

-The Challenge: Medical coders translate clinical documentation into standardized codes for insurance billing a complex, error-prone process that creates significant revenue cycle delays.
+The Challenge: Medical coders translate clinical documentation into standardized codes for insurance billing—a complex, error-prone process that creates significant revenue cycle delays.
+McKinsey analysis shows that administrative costs account for about 25% of the more than $4 trillion spent on healthcare annually in the United States.

 The AI Employee Solution: AI coding specialists analyze clinical notes, lab results, and procedure reports to automatically generate accurate medical codes.
 These systems: